stefanriedel/JASA_EL_LEV/README.md

 # JASA_EL_LEV
 This repository hosts python code and data of publication 'Surrounding line sources optimally reproduce diffuse envelopment at off-center listening positions'.
-In the paper we show that for the horizontal layer of a surround sound system, line sources are preferable over the typical point-source loudspeakers.
+In the paper we show that the main (horizontal) layer of a surround sound system should employ line sources instead of the typical point-source loudspeakers, in order to achieve a large area of optimal listener envelopment.

 Dependencies:
 * numpy